shagam/arg/README.md

 for java prohect:  copy Arg.java into your project for cpp project:   copy arg.cc and arg.h into your project

-Copy Arg.utest()  into main()  and adapt the code to your need.
+Copy Args.utest()  into main()  and adapt the code to your need.
- Follow the example and replace arguments name and description with your arguments
+Follow the example and replace arguments name and description with your arguments.

-For cpp add relevant files rto your build
+For c project add relevant files to your build (Makefie)

 ### Configuration none